Matakitenga project

 Kai piro was traditionally a staple component of the Māori diet.
 However, over time and due to post-european contact, the practice of sourcing, processing, and consumption of kai piro has lessened to the degree in which it is no longer part of the common Māori diet today.
 The practice of kai piro is maintained today by remnants of an ageing Māori population.

-The research questions asks what are the traditional Māori practices involved in the procurement and processing of kai piro for consumption, and the importance of collecting this data for future generations.
-The objectives of this project are to record the practices, lived experiences and narratives of the few practioners and knowledge-holders, and their belief in the health benefits derived from kai piro.
-The aim is to retain this mātauranga for future generations, with the intention to revitalise these traditional practices, in the hope that kai piro will once again become a staple component in the Māori diet of future generations.
+The project objectives were to record the practices, lived experiences and narratives of the few practitioners and knowledge-holders, and their belief in the health benefits derived from kai piro.
+The aim was to retain this mātauranga for future generations, with the intention to revitalise these traditional practices, in the hope that kai piro will once again become a staple component in the Māori diet of future generations.